 The PWROK signal is used to indicate when the power supply is within its specified voltage tolerance and is stable.
-It also initializes the Intel 6702PXH 64-bit PCI Hub's state machines and other logic once power supplies stabilize.
+It also initializes the Intel 6700PXH 64-bit PCI Hub and Intel 6702PXH 64-bit PCI Hub state machines and other logic once power supplies stabilize.
 On power up, the assertion of PWROK is delayed 100 ms (T{PVPERL}) from the power rails achieving specified operating limits.
 Also, within this time, the PCI Express clocks should be stable at least 100 μ s before PWROK is asserted.